foliojs/pdfkit/docs/accessibility.md

    coordinates
  * `attached` - used for `Pagination` artifact content, array of one or more strings:
    `Top`, `Bottom`, `Left`, `Right`
+ * `lang` - used for `Span` content: human language code (e.g. `en-AU`) which overrides default document language, and any enclosing structure element language
+ * `alt` - used for `Span` content: alternative text for an image or other visual content
+ * `expanded` - used for `Span` content: the expanded form of an abbreviation or acronym
+ * `actual` - used for `Span` content: the actual text the content represents (e.g. if it is rendered as vector graphics)

+It is advisable not to use `Span` content for specifying alternative text, expanded form, or actual text, especially if there is a possibility of the content automatically wrapping, which would result in the text appearing twice.
+Set these options on an associated structure element instead.

 ## Logical Structure